 If a pupil needs to be sent home due to illness, this should be by agreement with an appropriately authorised member of school staff.
-In such circumstances, the pupil must be collected from the school office by a parent or another authorised adult.
+In such circumstances, the pupil must be collected from the school office by a parent or another authorised adult, and the Head Teacher/Deputy Head will be informed.
 No pupil will be allowed to leave the school site without parental confirmation.